SarSanHer/Genomics_finalProject/README.md

 # Genomics_finalProject
-A repository for the codes created as a part of the final project of the course Analysis and visualization of genomic data from the Master in Computational Biology of the UPM
+This is a repository created to contain the scripts and detailed answers of the final project of the course Analysis and visualization of genomic data from the Master in Computational Biology of the UPM.

 The project is divided in 7 parts:
 1. Metagenomics